skaersoe/nbi/full_cycle/README.txt

   -v VARLIST, --varlist=VARLIST
                         Name a file containing a list of variable declarations to be used in the cycle.
 Can contain comments.
+  -a ANALYSIS, --analysis=ANALYSIS
-  --analysis=ANALYSIS   Name of the analysis package.
-Defaults to the name of
+                        Name of the analysis package.
+Defaults to the name of the pwd.
-                        the pwd.
+  -o OUTTREE, --outtree=OUTTREE
-  --outtree=OUTTREE     Name of the output tree, if it should be written.
+                        Name of the output tree, if it should be written.